-The first 3 months of everyone’s military life sucks.
-It just flat out does.
+The first three months of everyone’s military life sucks.
+It just flat-out does.
 In some branches, you’re just getting through basic training.
-If you’ve been in 6 months, you’ve probably made it through basic, and either all the way through tech school or AIT, or at least part way.
+If you’ve been in 6 months, you’ve probably made it through basic and either through tech school or AIT or at least part way.

 I’ll let you in on a little secret.
 Your initial military training is not designed to make you like the military.
 It’s designed to make you a Soldier.
 Or an Airman.
 Or a Marine.
 Or a Seaman.
 Or a Coastie.

-- you earn respect of your fellow servicemembers
+- you earn the respect of your fellow servicemembers

 - you take on responsibility